 Current Situation of the Christian Community

 Iran has been ranked number one in a recent Pew Research Center Forum that studies severe government restrictions on religion.
 To live as a Christian there is to face countless, daily “micro-aggressions.”
 Perhaps only about 10 percent of Iranian Christians—mostly evangelicals and Pentecostals—suffer serious indignities, but these Christians experience constant scrutiny from the nation’s “religious police,” the Basij.
-Church services are raided and worshippers arrested, with the most systematic persecutions directed towards evangelicals who insist on avoiding registration and proselytizing Muslims.
-Some Christians are not imprisoned but assigned a specific number of lashes (often 48 for women and 60 for men).
-As of September 2015, at least 90 Christians remain in prison for their faith, 75 of whom were held since 2014.
-Muslims who become Christians are accused of the crime of “waging war against God” (moharebeh).
-A number of former Muslims have lost their jobs.
-The worst-case scenario for someone who converts to Christianity can be imprisonment and, in some cases, even the death penalty.
+Church services are raided and worshippers arrested, with the most systematic persecutions directed towards evangelicals, who are not recognized by the state and insist on proselytizing Muslims.

 Christian Responses to Persecution in Iran

 Christians in Iran focus on survival.
 They are not surprised by persecution and base their response in a theological framework that regards tribulation as integral to their spiritual health, but, in general, they do what they can to avoid drawing attention to themselves.
 Christians are careful to avoid criticizing the government, instead living out the message of “rendering unto Caesar the things that belong to Caesar.”
 Because of inherent cultural suspicion, they must prove beyond question that they are not agents of Western political goals.
 As such, they avoid all political debate that might seem to evoke secularism or to oppose ideas that the government emphatically supports.
-Christians are also extremely cautious when meeting each other, when speaking over the phone, or when sending emails or using Skype.
+Christians are also extremely cautious when meeting in person or communicating by phone or online.
 Sometimes they even deny their faith publicly while retaining it privately in their hearts.
 Similarly, Christians avoid proselytism of any form, especially to Muslims.